-CHANGING TRANSMISSION/HYDRAULIC SYSTEM OIL
+CHANGING THE HYDRO TRANSMISSION AND HYDRAULIC SYSTEM OIL

-Change the hydrostatic transmission/hydraulic system oil and filters after every 200 hours of operation.
-The dry capacity of the transmission/ hydraulic system is approximately 26 quarts.
+Change the hydrostatic transmission/hydraulic system oil after every 200 hours of operation.
+The dry capacity of the transmission/hydraulic system is approximately 20 quarts.

 Change the transmission/hydraulic system oil as follows: